imapi/angular-upload-image/README.md

                 </upload-image>

 Where:
-  src - image src
+  src - image src;
-  post - url to post the new image max-height - max height for the image max-widht - max width for the image quality - encoding quality (jpg) after-event - event name which would be triggered after successful uploading, you can handle it via $scope.$on('event name') spinner - show uploading spinner
+  post - url to post the new image;
+  max-height - max height for the image;
+  max-widht - max width for the image;
+  quality - encoding quality (jpg);
+  after-event - event name which would be triggered after successful uploading, you can handle it via $scope.$on('event name');
+  spinner - show uploading spinner;

 #Dependencies